libris/swepubanalys/src/main/resources/client/README.md

 ```

 ### \# Entries
 Within our application, entries correspond to one bundle - and ultimately to one view.
 They are the entry-points where Webpack start in order to create a bundle, which is why they are not expressed as a module themselves.
 They are, however, Vue components that are mounted to a DOM node explicitly - constituting the root node for the application.
 These components use other components, passing down props - effectively creating a hierarchical GUI structure.
-Example:
+Trivial example:

 **entries/MyView/MyView.js**
 ```